-Examples (a) to (c) are acceptable as a technical solution only for a normal severity level (I).
-If increased protection against fraud or increased conformity is necessary (see 8), the whole software should be considered as under legal control.
+Examples from 5.2.1.2.a to 5.2.1.2.c and 5.2.1.2.d (1) are acceptable as a technical solution only for a normal severity level (I).
+If increased protection against fraud or increased conformity is necessary (see 8), software separation alone is not sufficient and additional means are demanded or the whole software should be considered as under legal control.